JoshuaAmaju/elderform/README.md

 ### Config:

 - `schema?` (boolean | object) - object containing functions or `false` to disable schema validation
-  - The schema by default is immutable, you can't change the schema after setting it initialy or by call `form.set("schema", {...})`.
+  - The schema by default is immutable, you can't change the schema after setting it initialy or by calling `form.set("schema", {...})`.
 - `initialValues?` (object) - initial form values
 - `onSubmit(values: object)` - an async function that handles form submission